NQCD/NQCDynamics.jl/docs/src/devdocs/new_methods.md

 ```@example mymethod
 using Plots

-plot(sol, :position, label="Position")
+plot(sol, :OutputPosition, label="Position")
-plot!(sol, :velocity, label="Velocity")
+plot!(sol, :OutputVelocity, label="Velocity")
-plot!(sol, :u, label="u", legend=true)
+plot!(sol, :OutputDynamicsVariables, label="Dynamics variables", legend=true)
 ylabel!("Value(t)")
 ```

 !!! note

-    The additional `x` parameter that we created cannot be accessed in the output tuple by name as with `position` and `velocity` since it is not a standard quantity.
+    The additional `x` parameter that we created cannot be accessed in the output tuple with a pre-existing function as with `position` and `velocity` since it is not a standard quantity.
-    Instead, we request `u` which contains all of the dynamical variables.
+    Instead, we request `OutputDynamicsVariables` which contains all of the dynamical variables.
-    In the plot, two of the lines labelled `u` overlap the position and velocity result.
+    In the plot, two of the lines labelled `DynamicsVariables` overlap the position and velocity result.
-    The unique line labelled `u` is the `x` variable.
+    The unique line labelled `Dynamics variables` is the `x` variable.
     When implementing your method, if you want to add new output quantities you should do this inside the [`DynamicsOutputs`](@ref NQCDynamics.DynamicsOutputs) submodule.